Additional assessments of JYNARQUE across multiple subgroups

 LS mean annualized change in eGFR, Graph

-JYNARQUE decreased the rate of eGFR decline in late-stage ADPKD patients in a post hoc analysis2
+JYNARQUE decreased the rate of eGFR decline in late-stage ADPKD patients in a post-hoc analysis2

 • Treatment effect was maintained in REPRISE JYNARQUE subjects continuing JYNARQUE in OLE